New Report Says Technology Built Into Chinese-Made Cargo Cranes Could Be a Trojan Horse for US Seaports

 Another issue is that ZPMC’s contract requires that all non-ZPMC crane components be shipped to “Changxing Base” in China by third-party companies, such as Sweden, Germany, and Japan.

-There, they are installed by ZPMC engineers without oversight from the original manufacturer, raising red flags, according to the report.
+There, they are installed by ZPMC engineers without oversight from the original manufacturer, which raises red flags, according to the report.

-Another potential problem was that contracts between ZPMC and U.S. ports do not contain provisions prohibiting or limiting unauthorized modifications or access to equipment and technology bound for U.S. ports.
+Another potential problem, the report notes, is that contracts between ZPMC and U.S. ports do not contain provisions prohibiting or limiting unauthorized modifications or access to equipment and technology bound for U.S. ports.

-The report recommended quick action on removing or disassembling any connection to cellular modems on Chinese-made cranes.
+The report recommends quick action to remove or disassemble any connection to cellular modems on Chinese-made cranes.

-It called for the Department of Homeland Security (DHS) to issue guidance to all U.S. ports using ZPMC cranes to install operational technology monitoring software.
+It calls for the Department of Homeland Security to issue guidance to all U.S. ports using ZPMC cranes to install operational technology monitoring software.

-Midterm goals outlined in the report include congressional action to allocate grant money to ports to offset the cost of buying more expensive cranes made by non-adversarial nations.
+Midterm goals outlined in the report include congressional action to allocate grant money to ports to offset the cost of buying cranes made by non-adversarial nations that are more expensive.

 The United States does not manufacture its own maritime cranes and container equipment, leaving it vulnerable.
-Manufacturing cranes in America should be a long-term goal, the report stated.
+Manufacturing cranes in the United States should be a long-term goal, according to the report.

 Potential military threats to U.S. seaports stemming from China came to light in February 2021.

-The report, citing media accounts, noted that the FBI discovered intelligence-gathering equipment on Chinese cargo cranes that arrived at the Port of Baltimore.
+The report, citing media accounts, notes that the FBI discovered intelligence-gathering equipment on Chinese cargo cranes that arrived at the Port of Baltimore.

-That same year, the Defense Intelligence Agency reportedly conducted a classified assessment, finding that Beijing could potentially throttle port traffic or gather intelligence on military equipment being shipped.
+That same year, the Defense Intelligence Agency reportedly conducted a classified assessment and found that Beijing could potentially throttle port traffic or gather intelligence on military equipment being shipped.

 In February 2023, the FBI’s Office of the Private Sector issued an advisory highlighting indicators of malicious Chinese activity in the U.S. maritime sector, including unusual visits and unusually low bids or quotes to supply port equipment and services.